lupyuen/lupyuen.github.io/src/lte2.md

 # What's Next

-TODO

-I hope this article was helpful for learning about PinePhone's 4G LTE Modem...
+I hope this article was helpful for understanding the internals of Phone Calls and Text Messaging on PinePhone...

-TODO

--   TODO: Outgoing and Incoming __Phone Calls__ over 4G
+-   Outgoing and Incoming __Phone Calls__ over 4G

--   TODO: Send and receive __SMS Text Messages__
+-   Send and receive __SMS Text Messages__

--   TODO: We prefer __Encoded PDU Messages__ for SMS
+-   Why we prefer __Encoded PDU Messages__ for SMS

--   TODO: Programming the __4G LTE Modem__ with Apache NuttX RTOS
+-   Programming the __4G LTE Modem__ with Apache NuttX RTOS

--   TODO: Doing all these over __UART vs USB__
+-   Doing all these over __UART vs USB__

--   TODO: Need AT Modem API for robust parsing, graceful timeout (plus retry) and notification callbacks
+-   Why we need an __AT Modem API__ for robust parsing, graceful timeout (plus retry) and notification callbacks

-We'll share more details when the LTE Modem is responding OK to UART and USB on NuttX!
+We'll share more details when the AT Modem API is up!

 Meanwhile please check out the other articles on NuttX for PinePhone...